gonzalonunez/ginny/README.md

 ## Potential next steps

 Aside from fully-supporting all Vapor features, Ginny may see support added for [AWS Lambda](https://github.com/swift-server/swift-aws-lambda-runtime) functions.
-If you would like to see improved serverless support for Swift, feel free to file a Github issue.
+If you would like to see improved serverless support for Swift, feel free to file a GitHub issue.

-An even more compelling option that is also being considered is the addition of a community-supported Swift runtime to [Vercel](https://github.com/vercel/vercel/blob/main/DEVELOPING_A_RUNTIME.md).
+An even more compelling option that is also being considered is working to add a community-supported Swift runtime to [Vercel](https://github.com/vercel/vercel/blob/main/DEVELOPING_A_RUNTIME.md).